Ditches lined with empty booze bottles have Sask. cyclist concerned for safety | CBC News

 McMurchy warned that as the temperature begins to rise, so will the number of impaired driving crashes and fatalities.

-As for the empty bottles in ditched, McMurchy said it doesn't necessarily mean there is an increased issue in a certain community, but rather something law enforcement will take seriously.
+As for the empty bottles in ditches, McMurchy said it doesn't necessarily mean there is an increased issue in a certain community, but it is something law enforcement will take seriously.

 "It's good that people are noticing and reporting this, it helps," McMurchy said.